suit-wg/suit-report/draft-ietf-suit-report.md

 SUIT_Component_Capability = [*bstr,?true]
 ~~~~

-A SUIT_Component_Capability is similar to a SUIT_Component_ID, with one difference: it may optionally be terminated by a CBOR 'true' which acts as a wild-card match for any component with a prefix matching the SUIT_Component_Capability leading up to the 'true.'
+A SUIT\_Component\_Capability is similar to a SUIT\_Component\_ID, with one difference: it may optionally be terminated by a CBOR 'true' which acts as a wild-card match for any component with a prefix matching the SUIT\_Component\_Capability leading up to the 'true.'
 This feature is for use with filesystem storage, key value stores, or any other arbitrary-component-id storage systems.

 When reporting capabilities, it is OPTIONAL to report capabilities that are declared mandatory by the SUIT Manifest {{I-D.ietf-suit-manifest}}.
 Capabilities defined by extensions MUST be reported.

 Additional capability reporting can be added as follows: if a manifest element does not exist in this map, it can be added by specifying the CBOR path to the manifest element in an array and using this as the key.
-For example SUIT_Dependencies, as described in {{I-D.ietf-suit-trust-domains}} could have an extension added, which was key 3 in the SUIT_Dependencies map.
-This capability would be reported as: \[3, 3, 1\] => \[3\], where the key consists of the key for SUIT_Manifest (3), the key for SUIT_Common (3), and the key for SUIT_Dependencies (1).
+For example SUIT\_Dependencies, as described in {{I-D.ietf-suit-trust-domains}} could have an extension added, which was key 3 in the SUIT\_Dependencies map.
+This capability would be reported as: \[3, 3, 1\] => \[3\], where the key consists of the key for SUIT\_Manifest (3), the key for SUIT\_Common (3), and the key for SUIT\_Dependencies (1).
 Then the value indicates that this manifest processor supports the extension (3).

 #  EAT Claim {#eat}

-The SUIT_Report is a form of measurement done by the SUIT Manifest Processor as it attempts to invoke a manifest or install a manifest.
-As a result, the SUIT_Report can be captured in an EAT measurements type.
+The SUIT\_Report is a form of measurement done by the SUIT Manifest Processor as it attempts to invoke a manifest or install a manifest.
+As a result, the SUIT\_Report can be captured in an EAT measurements type.
-The Verifier MAY convert a SUIT_Report into a more consumable version of the EAT claim by, for example, constructing a measres claim that contains the digest of a component, the vendor ID & class ID of a component, etc.
+The Verifier MAY convert a SUIT\_Report into a more consumable version of the EAT claim by, for example, constructing a measurement results claim that contains the digest of a component, the vendor ID & class ID of a component, etc.

-#  SUIT_Report container {#container}
+#  SUIT\_Report container {#container}

-The SUIT_Report MUST be carried in a container or transport that ensures authenticity.
-The SUIT_Report MUST be transported using one of the following options:
+The SUIT\_Report MUST be carried in a container or transport that ensures authenticity.
+The SUIT\_Report MUST be transported using one of the following options:

 * As an element of an existing document that ensures authenticity, such as in a measurements claim in an EAT.
 * As the payload of a message delivered over secure transport, such as a CoAP {{?RFC7252}} or Lightweight Machine 2 Machine {{LwM2M}} message.
 * Contained within a secure container that conforms to the current recommendations of {{I-D.ietf-suit-mti}}.

-In this case, the SUIT_Report is carried as sole payload of a COSE_Encrypt0 or COSE_Sign1 as shown in the CDDL snippet below.
+In this case, the SUIT\_Report is carried as sole payload of a COSE\_Encrypt0 or COSE\_Sign1 as shown in the CDDL snippet below.

 ~~~CDDL
 SUIT_Report_Protected /= SUIT_Report_COSE_Sign1 .and SUIT_COSE_Profiles